vboyev-MSFT/defender-docs/defender-for-iot/review-security-initiatives.md

     :::image type="content" source="media/review-security-initiatives/ot-security-initiative.png" alt-text="Screenshot showing the OT Security initiative in Microsoft Defender for IoT in the Microsoft Defender portal." lightbox="media/review-security-initiatives/ot-security-initiative.png":::

 1. Select the metric from the **Top metrics** area in the initiative page or from the **Related metrics** area in the small overview.
-    - Review the **General** tab to drill down into additional security data and recommendations.
+    - Review the **Overview** tab to drill down into additional security data and recommendations, including the weight of the metrics, affected assets, and score impact.
     - Review the recommendations in the **Security recommendations** tab.
 For example, for the **Site-linked devices using insecure protocols** metric, you're recommended to disable the Telnet administration protocol, and remove the SNMP V1 and SNMP V2 administration protocols.

         :::image type="content" source="media/review-security-initiatives/security-recommendations.png" alt-text="Screenshot showing the **Security recommendations** tab for a metric in Microsoft Defender for IoT in the Microsoft Defender portal.":::